Herb Innovation Center

 How long is the presentation and are notes allowed?

-Presentations are limited to 3 minutes for the Graduate 3M (held in the fall semester) and to 5 minutes for the Undergraduate 5M (held in the spring semester).
+Presentations are limited to 3 minutes for the Graduate 3M (held in the fall and spring semesters) and to 5 minutes for the Undergraduate 5M (held in the spring semester).
 Competitors exceeding their minutes will be disqualified.

 What are the requirements for the style of presentation?